kubernetes/website/content/en/blog/_posts/2018-08-03-make-kubernetes-production-grade-anywhere.md

 **Authors**: Steven Wong (VMware), Michael Gasch (VMware)

-This blog offers some guidelines for running a production-grade Kubernetes cluster in an environment like an on-premise data center or edge location.
+This blog offers some guidelines for running a production grade Kubernetes cluster in an environment like an on-premise data center or edge location.

 What does it mean to be “production grade”?